itsarvindhere/JavaScript/010. Promises/Promises.md

     const weather = getWeather();

-This 'weather' variable will now point to a ; object.
+This 'weather' variable will now point to a Promise object.

 So, let's say if the weather data arrives (that is, if the promise resolves), we want to console log the weather data.
 We can do that by using the 'then' method on the promise object.